vertica/ddR/README.md

 ## [1] 1
 ```

-We partitioned `a` with 5 parts and it had 5 elements, so the length of each partition is of course 1.
+We partitioned `a` with 5 parts and it had 5 elements, so the length of each partition is 1.

 However, `b` only had one partition, so that one partition should be of length 5: